Interactive Brokers: United States

 In April 2024, Nasdaq fined the firm $475,000 for improperly handling five corporate actions between January 2020 and June 2021.
-The enforcement report cited multiple supervisory and systems failures, including cases in which clients were able to sell shares they did not actually own.
+The enforcement report cited supervisory and systems failures, including cases in which clients were able to sell shares they did not own.

-In October 2024, FINRA issued a separate $475,000 fine for violations of the Customer Protection Rule during the period June–December 2021.
-The regulator identified over 800 instances in which the firm miscalculated the number of excess shares of stocks listed on European exchanges available for return to customers.
-It also found that an unregistered individual was given authority over adjustments to the securities lending algorithm.
+In October 2024, FINRA fined Interactive Brokers $475,000 for violations of the Customer Protection Rule between June and December 2021.
+FINRA found more than 800 instances in which the firm miscalculated the number of excess shares of European-listed stocks available for return to customers, and found that an unregistered individual had authority over adjustments to its securities-lending algorithm.